Small cancellation labellings of some infinite graphs and applications: Groups with Theta in Cayley graphs

-\begin{theorem}[Groups containing $\Theta$] Let $G$ be the group defined by the graphical presentation $\langle \Gamma \, | \, \stxT \rangle$, where the local isometries $\stxT_n \to \Gamma$ are defined by labellings $\stxm_n$.
-Then $\stxT$ embeds isometrically into the Cayley graph of $G$ given by $\langle \Gamma \, | \, \stxT \rangle$. \end{theorem} \begin{proof} Consider the \emph{coned-off space} obtained by gluing, using $\stxT_n \to \Gamma$, cones over graphs $\stxT_n$ to $\Gamma$.
-The fundamental group of this space is $G$.
-The Cayley graph is the $1$--skeleton $\xj$ of the universal cover $X$ of the coned-off space.
-By Lemma~\ref{l:c2LLL} $X$ satisfies the $C'(\lambda)$--small cancellation condition, with relators $(r_i)$ being copies of graphs $(\stxT_n)$.
-By Lemma~\ref{l:remb}, every $\stxT_n$ embeds isometrically into $X^{(1)}$. \end{proof} In particular, when $\Theta$ is an expander, we obtain an analogue of \cite[1.2.C]{Gro} and \cite[Section 7]{HiLaSka} (cf.\ \cite[Corollaries 7.10 \& 7.12]{AD}). \begin{corollary} If $\Theta$ is an expanding sequence of graphs then the group $\langle \Gamma \, | \, \stxT \rangle$ is not coarsely embeddable into a Hilbert space, and it does not satisfy the Baum-Connes conjecture with coefficients. \end{corollary} {The next result has been proved in \cite{WillettYu1} for groups with coarsely embedded expanders.
+Expanders do not admit coarse embeddings into Hilbert spaces \cite{Mat}.
+It follows from \cite[Section 7]{HiLaSka} that groups containing coarsely expanders do not satisfy the Baum-Connes conjecture with coefficients.
+The following is a direct consequence of the results above and Theorem~\ref{t:mainex}. \begin{corollary} If $\Theta$ is an expanding sequence of graphs then the group $\langle \Gamma \, | \, \stxT \rangle$ is not coarsely embeddable into a Hilbert space, and it does not satisfy the Baum-Connes conjecture with coefficients. \end{corollary} {The next result has been proved in \cite{WillettYu1} for groups with coarsely embedded expanders.
 As explained in Subsection~\ref{s:discus}, for Gromov's monster only the weak embedding is established.
 Therefore, our construction provides the first examples of groups, for which the conclusion of the following corollary holds. \begin{corollary}[{\cite[Corollary 1.7]{WillettYu1}}] Let $G$ be a group defined by the gra\-phical presentation $\langle \Gamma \, | \, \stxT \rangle$, where the local isometries $\stxT_n \to \Gamma$ are defined by labellings $\stxm_n$, and where $\stxT$ is the sequence of expanding graphs with growing girth.
 Let $X$ be the image of the isometric embedding of $\stxT$ into the Cayley graph $Y$ of $G$.
 For each $n\in \bN$, let $X_n = \{y\in Y\, |\, d_Y(y,X) \leqslant n\}$.
 Let $A_n = l^{\infty}(X_n,\mathcal K)$ and $A = \lim_{n\to \infty}l^{\infty}(X_n,\mathcal K)$, where $\mathcal K$ is the algebra of compact operators on a given infinite dimensional separable Hilbert space.
-Then the right action of $G$ on $Y$ gives $A$ the structure of a $G$--$C^{\ast}$--algebra and: \begin{enumerate} \item the Baum-Connes assembly map for $G$ with coefficients in $A$ is injective; \item the Baum-Connes assembly map for $G$ with coefficients in $A$ is not surjective; \item the maximal Baum-Connes assembly map for $G$ with coefficients in $A$ is an isomorphism. \end{enumerate} \end{corollary} Similarly, the existence of groups with coarsely embedded expanders is crucial for \cite[Section 6]{BGW}.}
+Then the right action of $G$ on $Y$ gives $A$ the structure of a $G$--$C^{\ast}$--algebra and: \begin{enumerate} \item the Baum-Connes assembly map for $G$ with coefficients in $A$ is injective; \item the Baum-Connes assembly map for $G$ with coefficients in $A$ is not surjective; \item the maximal Baum-Connes assembly map for $G$ with coefficients in $A$ is an isomorphism. \end{enumerate} \end{corollary} Similarly, the existence of groups with coarsely embedded expanders is crucial for \cite[Section 7]{BGW}.}